UberGeweii/zdaemon_defendyourcaptain/README.md

 I might make this compatible with Zandronum in the future.

 # Gamemode description
-How this it work?
-Well it's simple!
+How does this work?
+Well simple!
 One person of each team gets assigned "the Captain".
 The others are assigned with the task of defending their captain.
 Your captain dies? the other team scores!
 A captain can tank a lot more damage than a normal defender.
 So it'll take some serious effort to bring him down.